Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Computation-communication DAG-aware Optimization of Logical Topology for OCS-AIDC

 \subsection{Encoding LLM Training Traffic Dynamics via the Computation-Communication DAG}

-Fig.~\ref{All_Events_Dependency_Graph} illustrates the DAG corresponding to the LLM training iteration shown in Fig.~\ref{llm_timeline}.
-For clarity, the micro-batch size is reset to 4, and each pair of synchronously executed PP send and receive tasks is consolidated into a single node.
+Fig.~\ref{All_Events_Dependency_Graph} illustrates the computation-communication DAG corresponding to the LLM training iteration shown in Fig.~\ref{llm_timeline}.
+For clarity, the micro-batch size is set to 4, and each pair of synchronously executed PP send and receive tasks is consolidated into a single node.
 In this DAG, each computation or communication task is represented as a node with a specific execution duration, and the directed edges enforce strict causal dependencies between tasks.
 Specifically, these dependencies fall into three categories: (1) data dependencies dictated by the computational graph of the LLM itself (\textit{Wait Activation/Loss for Comm./Comp./Backward}); (2) scheduling dependencies governed by the micro-batch scheduling mechanism in PP (\textit{GPU Process Next Batch} and \textit{Release GPU Resource}); and (3) gradient dependencies induced by waiting for the backward pass of the final micro-batch to complete before gradient synchronization (\textit{Ready for Sync.
 Gradient}).
 Crucially, once the model architecture and parallelization strategy are defined, this topology-agnostic DAG is determined.

-The cornerstone of our approach is encoding the time-varying traffic patterns via this computation-communication DAG.
+Inspired by \textbf{F1} and \textbf{O1}, we leverage this DAG to dynamically encode the time-varying traffic dynamics.
 Specifically, we formulate the execution of a training iteration as a precedence-constrained scheduling problem to minimize the overall iteration makespan $C$.
 This makespan is strictly defined by the length of the critical path: